1. Process efficiency

 Img.
 1 visualizes a development team process that we take as an example herewith.

 All columns where tasks are actively worked on towards completion of a given target generate value-added time and should be marked as "activity" columns.
-In Image 1, “Development” and "Verification" are active columns, because in the first one the developers are working on implementing the code and in the latter column the senior team member is reviewing the code -> upon approval they place the cards in "Done".
+As per image 1: the “Development” and "Verification" columns are active ones because in the first one the developers are working on implementing the code and in the latter column the senior team member is reviewing the code -> upon approval they place the cards in "Done".

 For the rest of the time, the cards are waiting in the columns marked as Queue.
 No action is being performed, therefore the columns generate non-value added time.
 As per the example (img.1): "Ready to start" and "Ready for verification" are Queue columns.